Data Centers in Cayenne

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct, in-market cloud on-ramps from major providers as of September 2025.
-Access to hyperscale cloud services relies on private network extensions or IP transit to major hubs like Miami or São Paulo.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of September 2025.
+No direct public cloud on-ramps exist in the city.
+Access to AWS, Google Cloud (GCP), or Microsoft Azure requires private extensions or IP transit to major hubs like Miami or São Paulo.

 Power Analysis